-Sankey diagram - a definition:
+Sankey diagrams - a definition:

-Why should I use Sankey flow charts?
+Why should I use them?

-- Thus they communicate your message more attractively - within your team or to customers and external partners.
+- Thus they communicate your message more attractively: within your team or to customers and external partners

 Sankey diagrams are named after the Irish engineer Captain Matthew H.R.
 Sankey (1853-1925)

-Example 1: Food Supply Chain
+Example 2: Food Supply Chain

-In this rather simple diagram we can see losses along a process chain for food.
+In this rather simple chart we can see losses along a process chain for food.
 In every step the losses are shown as an arrow branching out to the bottom, labeled with percentages (mass-%).

 So here we have no absolute quantitites (although the diagram is based on real data), but only proportions.
 One could call this the "efficiency" of food production, processing and consumption.

 Source: David Lisle, 'Know The Flow' blog, based on data from a study by FAO.

 Very often we find diagrams which have a left-to-right orientation (just as the reading direction for many, but not all scripts).
 However, in e!Sankey you do not have any limitations as to the flow directions.
 This is helpful when depicting material flows in a production system, or, as is the case in this diagram, when visualizing loops.